Post-Civil War oilfield discoveries created an Allegheny petroleum boom.

 By the summer of 1867, Triumph Hill was producing 2,000 barrels of oil a day.
 The flood of oil bought lower prices – an early example of the petroleum industry’s boom and bust cycles.
 Photographer Frank Robbins of Oil City published stereographic images of Triumph Hill, declaring it to be “the most magnificent oil belt (as oil men call a strip of producing land) ever yet discovered.
 On this belt which is but two miles long, and less than one mile wide – were over 180 producing wells, nearly every one of which was in operation at once.”

 Robbins, who moved his studio to Bradford 1879 when that region was on its way to becoming “America’s first billion dollar oilfield,” also printed postcards for sale to tourists.

-Photographers like Frank Robbins captured many great views of North American oil booms, according to geologist and oil patch historian Jeff Spencer.
+Pioneer oil industry photographers like “Oil Creek Artist” John A. Mather documented Northwestern Pennsylvania boom towns.
+He and other photographers like Frank Robbins captured many views of North American oil booms, according to geologist and oil patch historian Jeff Spencer.
 “Common scenes included oil gushers, oilfield fires, teamsters, and boom towns.”